White Corridors

 White Corridors is a 1951 British drama film directed by Pat Jackson and starring Googie Withers, Godfrey Tearle, James Donald and Petula Clark.
-It is based on a novel by Helen Ashton.
+It was written by Jan Read and Jackson based on the 1944 novel Yeoman's Hospital by Helen Ashton.

 The film is set in a hospital shortly after the establishment of the National Health Service.

-Premise
+Plot

 The day-to-day life of the staff and patients at a city hospital.
+The central story is that of doctors Sophie Dean and Neil Marriner, who are in love, and their fight to save the life of Tommy Briggs, a little boy with blood poisoning.